Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

 new DigitalTwinsQueryBuilderV2<BasicDigitalTwin>().Build().GetQueryText();
 ```

-Queryable collections (DigitalTwins, Relationships, or some custom collection) are specified in the `DigitalTwinsQueryBuilder` constructor.
+Queryable collections (DigitalTwins, Relationships, or some custom collection) are specified in the `DigitalTwinsQueryBuilderV2` constructor.
 If no collection is specified, the query will select from `DigitalTwins` by default.
 The usage of this, essentially, is to define a query's FROM clause through the constructor rather than in a seperate `From()` method.

 However, if desired, the `From()` and `FromCustom()` methods can be used to set or, in the case of already having been assinged via the constructor, reset a queryable collection.